gamesbook/protograf/docs/source/deck_command.rst

             bleed_fill="silver",
             offset=0.15,
             grid_marks=True,
-            grid_length=0.18,
+            grid_marks_length=0.2,
             spacing_x=0.1,
             spacing_y=0.15)

-      Depending on the priniting and cutting requirements, it can be useful to add spacing (unused area) between the cards.
+      Depending on the printing and cutting requirements, it can be useful to add spacing (unused area) between the cards.

       The *spacing* property can sets spacing distance in both x- and